Skip to main content

 2. Solicit feedback from peers.
 Peers can observe classroom dynamics and pedagogical practices.
 Peers can also be asked to gather data, such as who participates and how often.
 Benefits of peer observers and evaluators are the potential for collaborative problem-solving and the opportunity to promote a department-wide focus on improving inclusive teaching.

-3. Solicit feedback from external evaluators.
+3. Solicit feedback from external partners.
 Faculty at Northwestern can seek external feedback from the Searle Center for Advancing Learning and Teaching.
 Depending on the course, the center can provide structured observations, surveys, focus groups, and consultations as well as a small group analysis (SGA), which is a confidential service for Northwestern faculty, postdocs, and graduate students.
 The SGA provides instructors with detailed and constructive midterm feedback directly from their students about the instruction and their learning in the class.
 This process often yields information and insights that do not emerge from end-of-term course evaluations.

 Example